iamntz/showcaser/README.md

 ### To Do

-- add URL for subprojects
+- add URL for sub projects
 - ditch jQuery completely
 - add unit tests
 - improve CSS